tel: +48 888 99 98 98

 • They possess very high magnetic induction on the surface of the magnet,

-• Key role in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or very modern machines.
+• Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: